redCOMPONENT-COM/redCORE/manual/en-US/chapters/webservices/deploy.md

 ### Deploy your webservices through [redCORE installer](chapters/Installer.md)

-If you are using redCORE installer on your extension you can deploy your webservices with a simple XML tab withing your extension installation manifest file.
+If you are using redCORE installer on your extension you can deploy your webservices with a XML element within your extension installation manifest file.

 ```
 <extension>